SystemsApproach/book/preface.rst

 specific technology to advanced techniques.
-For example, Chapter 3 starts by introducing the basics of switched networks (3.1), then covers the specifics of Switched Ethernet and the IP Internet (3.2-3.4), and concludes with an optional discusion of SDN (3.5).
+For example, Chapter 3 starts by introducing the basics of switched networks (3.1), then covers the specifics of Switched Ethernet and the IP Internet (3.2-3.4), and concludes with an optional discussion of SDN (3.5).
 Similarly, Chapter 6 starts with foundational ideas (6.1-6.2), then explores TCP congestion control (6.3), and concludes with optional advanced material (6.4-6.5).